Edy Tavares

 After being scouted in his hometown, Tavares started playing for Gran Canaria in 2009.
-He was drafted in the 2014 NBA draft by the Atlanta Hawks were he played one season.
-In 2017, Tavares signed with Real Madrid where he became a star player, winning one EuroLeague title and three All-EuroLeague Team selections, as well as several domestic accolades.
+He was drafted in the 2014 NBA draft by the Atlanta Hawks where he played one season.
+In 2017, Tavares signed with Real Madrid where he reached stardom, winning two EuroLeague titles and six All-EuroLeague Team selections, as well as several domestic accolades.
 Tavares is the EuroLeague's all-time leader in blocks.

 Tavares guided the Cape Verdean national team to their first-ever World Cup in 2023, and has played at AfroBasket in 2013 and 2021.